Efficient Tomography of Non-Interacting Fermion States: Abstract

 \section{Abstract}

-We give an efficient algorithm that recovers the distribution of a non-interacting fermion state over the standard basis, given measurements in additional bases. \ For a system of $n$ non-interacting fermions and $m$ modes, we show that $O(m^2 n^2 \log(1/\delta) / \eps^2)$ copies of the input state and $O(m^3 n^2 \log(1/\delta)/ \eps^2)$ time are sufficient to learn the original distribution to total variation distance $\eps$ with probability at least $1 - \delta$. \ Our algorithm empirically estimates one-mode correlations in $O(m)$ different measurement bases and uses them to reconstruct a succinct description of the entire distribution efficiently.
+We give an efficient algorithm that learns a non-interacting fermion state, given copies of the state. \ For a system of $n$ non-interacting fermions and $m$ modes, we show that $O(m^3 n^2 \log(1/\delta) / \eps^4)$ copies of the input state and $O(m^4 n^2 \log(1/\delta)/ \eps^4)$ time are sufficient to learn the state to trace distance at most $\eps$ with probability at least $1 - \delta$. \ Our algorithm empirically estimates one-mode correlations in $O(m)$ different measurement bases and uses them to reconstruct a succinct description of the entire state efficiently.